alsiExp/in-memory-cache/README.md

 Two strategies should be implemented: LRU and LFU.
 For this task it is assumed that only one thread will access the cache, so there is no need to make it thread-safe.
 Please provide an example of usage of the cache as a unit test(s).

+## Implementation details
+1. Cache didn't support null value as a key, if you try to do this *CacheException* will bet thrown